 Wayne is also part of a small team responsible for defining and supporting the learning technology infrastructure at Canterbury Christ Church as well as working on a range of institutional and faculty projects.
 He has been a team member on several JISC and HEA projects including Kent PLPP Extension Project, the iBorrow Project and DEBUT.

 Wayne’s current academic interests include: digital literacy; e-portfolios for learning and professional development; open education; flexible and open learning environments; professional learning; and with a BSc(Hons) in Information Technology and Social Science, the role of social media in the scholarship of teaching and learning (SoTL).

 Wayne has previously worked in IT sales, IT training and software development.
 He is an Associate Fellow (AFHEA) with the Higher Education Academy (HEA), a Member (MBCS) and Chartered IT Professional (CITP) with the British Computer Society (BCS), an Ordinary Member with the Association for Learning Technology (ALT), and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
-He is currently undertaking a Doctorate in Education (EdD) and has published a number of book chapters on educational technology.
+He holds a Doctorate in Education (EdD) and has published a number of book chapters on educational technology.

 For more information about Wayne, please visit his website at www.waynebarry.com.